Mentalism: Performance approaches

-Some contemporary performers, such as Derren Brown, attribute their results and effects to natural skills, including the ability to master magic techniques and showmanship, read body language, and influence audiences with psychological principles, such as suggestion.
+Some contemporary performers, such as Derren Brown, explain that their results and effects are from using natural skills, including the ability to master magic techniques and showmanship, read body language, and influence audiences with psychological principles, such as suggestion.
 In this vein, Brown explains that he presents and stages "psychological experiments" through his performances.
 Mentalist and psychic entertainer Banachek also rejects that he possesses any supernatural or actual psychic powers, having worked with the James Randi Educational Foundation for many years to investigate and debunk fake psychics.
-Thus, he is also clear with the public that the effects and experiences he creates through his stage performance are the result of his highly developed performance skills and magic techniques, combined with psychological principles and tactics.
+He is clear with the public that the effects and experiences he creates through his stage performance are the result of his highly developed performance skills and magic techniques, combined with psychological principles and tactics.

-Max Maven often presents his performances as creating interactive mysteries and explorations of the mysterious dimensions of the human mind.
+Max Maven often presented his performances as creating interactive mysteries and explorations of the mysterious dimensions of the human mind.
 He is described as a "mentalist and master magician" as well as a "mystery theorist."
-In recent years, many other mentalists and allied performers also have begun to promote themselves as "mystery entertainers," as well.
+Other mentalists and allied performers also promote themselves as "mystery entertainers".

-Others, including Maurice Fogel, Kreskin, Chan Canasta, and David Berglas, may make no specific claims about how effects are achieved and may leave it up to the audience to decide, creating what has been described as "a wonderful sense of ambiguity about whether they possess true psychic ability or not."
+There are mentalists, including Maurice Fogel, Kreskin, Chan Canasta, and David Berglas, who make no specific claims about how effects are achieved and may leave it up to the audience to decide, creating what has been described as "a wonderful sense of ambiguity about whether they possess true psychic ability or not."

 Contemporary mentalists often take their shows onto the streets and perform tricks to a live, unsuspecting audience.
 They do this by approaching random members of the public and ask to demonstrate so-called supernatural powers.
 However, some performers such as Derren Brown who often adopt this method of performance tell their audience before the trick starts that everything they see is an illusion and that they are not really "having their mind read."
 This has been the cause of a lot of controversy in the sphere of magic as some mentalists want their audience to believe that this type of magic is "real" while others think that it is morally wrong to lie to a spectator.